-2. Our commitmentAction on Poverty is committed to the highest levels of professional service.
-This includes protecting the privacy of people who support us and protecting the privacy of those who we work with in developing countries.
-Any personal information that you provide to us remains private and is only used for the purposes outlined below.
-We don’t rent or sell our contact lists.
+We value your privacy and are committed to the highest levels of professional service.
+This includes protecting the privacy of people who support us and protecting the privacy of those with whom we work with in developing countries.

 - in order to provide services to you, or because you are one of our supporters

-- so we can optimise the benefits to communities overseas
+- so we can share the impact of our work in order to gain more support and optimise benefits to communities overseas

-The personal information we typically ask you for includes:
+The personal information we typically collect is provided by you and includes:

 - contact details (name, address, email, phone numbers)

 - your position if you are employed by one of our partners, suppliers or contractors or employed by them

 - payment details (credit card, debit card, bank account)

 - transaction details/history

 - records of your communications and interactions with us